Skip to main content

 About Capo Rizzuto

-Capo Rizzuto Marine Protected Area stretches along approximately 42 kilometers of Calabria's Ionian coast, making it one of Italy's largest marine reserves.
-Established in 1991, the reserve covers approximately 14,721 hectares of marine environment characterized by extensive Posidonia seagrass meadows, rocky reefs, sandy substrates, and an underwater archaeological heritage of shipwrecks spanning millennia.
-The warm Ionian waters support Mediterranean marine communities with some Eastern Mediterranean influences.
-The reserve's large size allows for meaningful ecological protection while accommodating regulated fishing and tourism activities across different management zones.
+Capo Rizzuto Marine Protected Area stretches along approximately 40 kilometres of Calabria's Ionian coast, making it one of Italy's largest marine reserves.
+[1] Established on 27 December 1991, the reserve covers 14,721 hectares of marine environment characterised by extensive Posidonia seagrass meadows, rocky reefs, sandy substrates, and an underwater archaeological heritage of shipwrecks spanning millennia.
+[2] The warm Ionian waters support Mediterranean marine communities with some Eastern Mediterranean influences.
+The reserve's large size allows for meaningful ecological protection while accommodating regulated fishing and tourism activities across three management zones.

 Wildlife Ecosystems